ericdaat/ericdaat.github.io/content/python-tips.md

 ```

-## Multiprocessing with Pool
+### Multiprocessing with Pool

-Multi process a function with multiprocessing.Pool
+Multi process a function with multiprocessing.Pool is really easy:

 ``` python
 from multiprocessing import Pool